Amtaf/100DaysOfWeb3/README.md

 ## Day 65-66:
 -Checked out how to build DApps with scaffold eth.Its got everything you need to develop Web3 apps in one place,I liked it -Linking my NFT game characters to IPFs
+## Day 67-69:
+-Mostly did Web development work,with a little integration of Web3.
+-I also published a blog on
+Consensus Protocols: Different types and how they work